zcash/zcash/doc/tor.md

 config file):

 	HiddenServiceDir /var/lib/tor/zcash-service/
-	HiddenServicePort 8233 127.0.0.1:8233
+	HiddenServicePort 7771 127.0.0.1:7771
-	HiddenServicePort 18233 127.0.0.1:18233
+	HiddenServicePort 17771 127.0.0.1:17771

-The directory can be different of course, but (both) port numbers should be equal to your komodod's P2P listen port (8233 by default).
+The directory can be different of course, but (both) port numbers should be equal to your komodod's P2P listen port (7771 by default).

-	-externalip=X   You can tell Zcash about its publicly reachable address using this option, and this can be a .onion address.
+	-externalip=X   You can tell Komodo about its publicly reachable address using this option, and this can be a .onion address.
 Given the above configuration, you can find your onion address in /var/lib/tor/zcash-service/hostname.
 Onion addresses are given